What is the 11 plus?

 For many students, the 11+ exam is the first competitive exam they undertake and the process can be stressful and daunting.

-By heritage Grammar Schools were designed to be focused on academic studies, with the assumption that many of their pupils would go on to higher education.
-This is reflected in the results as a disproportionate number of Grammar School graduates find spaces in top universities.
+By heritage, Grammar Schools were designed to be focused on academic studies, with the assumption that many of their pupils would go on to higher education.
+Students from grammar schools are nearly twice as likely to get into top universities and three times as likely to get into Oxbridge (Mansfield, I. (2019), The Impact of Selective Secondary Education on Progression to Higher Education, hepi Occasional Paper 19, p.28).
 It is thus important to consider:

 An important indicator for this is if their school reports are above average or if your child has displayed interest in academic subjects – Maths, English and Science through the school years